hengfengli/osm-parser/README.md

 >>> ant clean
 ```

-### What are meanings of each column in output files?
+### What are the meanings of each column in output files?

 NOTICE: The 1., 2., 3. means the row number in the file.